26:56

 Gone.

-A quiet acknowledgment that something has completed,
+A quiet acknowledgement that something has completed.

-That we don't need to hold onto the arising,
+That we don't need to hold onto the arising.

 Whatever it was.

-Simply honoring the natural dissolving of the experience.
+The natural dissolving of the experience.

-As you move through your day,
+So as you move through your day,

-You might begin to notice the end of a breath,
+You might begin to notice the end of a breath.

 Gatte.